jianpingliao1991/steedos.org/docs/metadata/object/field.md

 Indicates whether a ordering rule of this field can be added or removed by clicking on the field column of the list view.

-For a sortable field the steedos automatically creates an index for that field.
+For a sortable field the Steedos automatically creates an index for that field.

 By default, due to database performance, all fields on the object cannot be sorted.